kayak/pypika/docs/2_getting_started.rst

 Filtering
 ---------

-Queries can be filtered with :class:`pyqb.Criterion` by using equality or inequality operators
+Queries can be filtered with :class:`pypika.Criterion` by using equality or inequality operators

 .. code-block:: python